iluwatar/java-design-patterns/servant/README.md

 ---
-title: Servant
+title: "Servant Pattern in Java: Facilitating Rich Interactions with Servant Helpers"
+shortTitle: Servant
+description: "Explore the Servant design pattern in Java, an essential technique for decoupling operations from object classes.
+Learn how this pattern facilitates reusable and efficient code management through our detailed examples and explanations."
 category: Structural
 language: en
 tag:
   - Decoupling
   - Interface
   - Messaging
   - Object composition
   - Resource management
 ---

 ## Also known as

 * Helper

-## Intent
+## Intent of Servant Design Pattern

 The Servant pattern is used to perform specific operations for a group of objects without changing the classes of the elements on which it operates.

-## Explanation
+## Detailed Explanation of Servant Pattern with Real-World Examples

 Real-world example